tristanpenman/n64-heart-rust/examples/03-booting-rust/README.md

 The entry point for our ROM is defined in [entrypoint.s](./rrt0/src/platforms/n64/entrypoint.s).
 This is written in MIPS assembly language.

 Some very basic VI (Video Interface) functionality is defined in the [n64lib](./n64lib/) library.
 This includes code to make use of a font embedded in the IPL3 binary.

-## Acknowledgements

-This example is based on work published in the [rrt0](https://github.com/rust-console/rrt0) repo on GitHub.